-I was born in Nottingham in 1980.
-Last year I turned 36, which means I’ve now been an adult for over half my life.
+I was born in Nottingham in 1980, which means I’ve now been an adult for over half my life.
 I’m suitably terrified.
 I think I like to write for young adults because I still feel like I am one.

 I was a weird kid.
 Chronically shy, I spent a lot of time drawing and hiding under tables.
 Then for some strange and unexpected reason, I decided I wanted to be an actor.
 I eventually got over my shyness and aged nineteen, moved to London to study Performing Arts at Middlesex University.
 Here I met some of my very best mates and spent three bizarre but happy years singing show tunes and rolling around in fake blood, blagging a degree in the process.
 After graduation, I adopted the stage name of Lisa Cassidy (Lisa Williamson was already taken by Dawn from Hollyoaks…) and did all sorts of daft acting jobs, from appearing in panto with Basil Brush, to playing a Witch in Macbeth: The Musical.
 These days I act in lots of TV commericals, usually playing the role of 'dishevelled mum’.